apoorvtechh/students-_detail_qr_generator/README.md

 # students-_detail_qr_generator
 QR Code Generator

 This is a Python program that generates QR codes using the qrcode library.
 It allows you to create QR codes with details such as ID, name, and year.
-The program also includes functionality to resize the generated QR codes using the resize method.

 Features: